 To be an eligible applicant for the fund, applicants must:

-• be accredited by TSA or be willing to seek accreditation if a tyre industry fund applicant (for example tyre recyclers, collectors, manufacturers etc.).
+be accredited by TSA or be willing to seek accreditation if a tyre industry fund category is applicable (for example tyre recyclers, collectors, manufacturers etc.).

 6. PROJECT FUNDING

 TSA seeks to maximise the value of its funding through co-contributions and by setting funding levels.
-Round 2 funding levels are designed to ensure TSA can support a variety of relevant projects whilst at the same time managing any administrative burden.
+Funding levels are designed to ensure TSA can support a variety of relevant projects whilst at the same time managing any administrative burden.

 6.1 Funding Levels

-Ideally, TSA seeks projects where our cash contributions are between:
+Generally, TSA seeks projects where TSA cash contributions are between:

-Please note, whilst TSA considers this to be reasonable project support TSA will consider a larger project cash contribution on a dollar for dollar cash basis if the case can be clearly made for the achievement of greater outcomes as defined by the Fund.
+However, whilst TSA considers this to be good amount of support to deliver substantial outcomes, considerations will be given for larger project cash contribution on a dollar for dollar cash basis if the case can be clearly made for the achievement of greater outcomes as defined by the Fund.
 Feel free to contact TSA to discuss.

 TSA will use project milestones or gateways to ensure projects are delivering on expectations.
 We reserve the right to discontinue funding where outcomes and outputs are not being delivered.